Line 3 (Hanoi Metro): Initial developments

 Out of all options, options 2 and 3 were eliminated from further consideration due to congestion and performance issues associated with a mixed circulation tramway system.
 Option 4 was discounted from further consideration because even though it involved a system operating on a partially dedicated route, significant adverse changes to traffic management were required, particularly at intersections and pedestrian crossings and it would have resulted in reduced operating efficiencies and travel times.
 As a result, option 1, which was forecasted to carry up to 458,000 people daily, was selected as the preferred option.

 The name and location of stations were finalized in the 2009 Final Feasibility Study.
 Based on this study, fifteen stations were reduced to 12 stations, 8 elevated and 4 underground.
 A twin bored tunnel concept using tunnel boring machines (TBM) was selected to tunnel 15 to 8 m underground and to utilize the centerline of existing surface roads.
-Two underground stations, Cát Linh and Văn Miếu, were relocated one block eastward to avoid cultural significant sites.
+Two underground stations, Cat Linh and Van Mieu, were relocated one block eastward to avoid cultural significant sites.